If you think your ESA decision is wrong

 If you didn't get a statement of reasons

-If your letter says you can ask for a statement of reasons, then you should ask for it - phone the number on the decision letter to do this.
-You'll have one month to make this request but you should do it as soon as possible.
+You'll have 1 month to make this request but you should do it as soon as possible.

 If you ask the DWP for a written statement of reasons, you should get some extra time to ask for a mandatory reconsideration.
 Your letter with the statement of reasons should tell you your new deadline.